Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-All new and registered beekeepers are required to have a Premises Identification Number (PID).
-The PID is provided through Alberta’s traceability program and is separate from the apiculture program registration number.
-The PID number is a requirement to have access to medications for bee diseases and pests.
+The Premises Identification Number (PID) is provided through Alberta’s traceability program and is separate from the Bee Health Assurance program.
+Beekeepers need a PID number to access medications for honey bee diseases and pests.
 Register with the animal Premises Identification Program.

 Connect with the Office of the Provincial Apiculturist: